rnrathod16/testFile/Ritesh_WD_ID_CLASS.md

     color:red;
 }
 ```
-Then it will change the text color to Red
+Then it will change the text color to Red :rose: